hskingr/DFESW12_FP_Cars_API/README.md

 One particular issue I was unable to resolve was expecting exceptions when performing tests of the service class in the Java project.
 This may be a configuration error on my end, but I was able to find a work around by throwing an exception and then asserting it inside the catch of a try/catch statement.
 This worked fine, but was not a graceful implementation of asserting the exception in my opinion.

 I managed to successfully implement everything I planned to do in the end.
-The final deliverables regarding the extra tasks could have a lot of improvemnets made.
-This was not a mistake on my end as I was aware that creating a production ready frontend from scratch was not feasible in the timeframe we were provided.
+The final deliverables regarding the extra tasks could have a lot of improvements made.
+This was not a mistake on my end as I was aware that creating a production ready frontend from scratch was not feasible in the time frame we were provided.

 ## Possible improvements for future revisions of the project.